hariria/Map_Collab/Part1/README.md

 With the API you should be able to do the following:
 - [ ] get all current listings for a given car model from ebay and store them in your db
 - [ ] get all features of a car (ie. mileage, model, year, etc.) from your API Request
-- [ ] Be able to pull certain cars with certain characteristics from you database (filter queries), should be able to handle definite and range queries ie. Grab all cars that are Ferrari, red, and have less than 5000 miles

 The BSON structure for each car in the car database should look something like